AlexSaeChao/reading-notes/coders-computer.md

 # The Coder's Computer

 Looking into Text Editors can seem quite scary.
 But choosing one is as easy as does it suit to your preference.
-Just know tha the text editor that comes in house with your computer are quite bland do to not having the 4 features that really help the efficancy of spewing out code.
+Just know the text editor that comes in house with your computer are quite bland, they highly likely do not having the 4 features that really help the efficiency of spewing out code.

 The main things to keep in mind looking for a text editor are:

+The main things to keep in mind looking for a text editor are:
 1. code completion **when starting to type in your text editor it will suggest/display possible solutions to what you are writing.**
-2. syntax highlighting **parts of your code will be highlighted with like things to differenate from the rest of the lines, for readability**
+2. syntax highlighting **parts of your code will be highlighted with like things to differentiate from the rest of the lines, for readability**
-3. An option rich of themes **to reduce eyestrain and fatigue, dark theme for the win**
+3. An option rich of themes **to reduce eyestrain and fatigue, dark theme for the win.**
-4. The ability to choose from a too many of extensions. **Like plugins to make the text editor do things that it wouldn't normal do**
+4. The ability to choose from a too many of extensions. **Like plugins to make the text editor do things that it wouldn't normal do.**

 ### Questions for the reading:
 * What are four important features to look for in a text editor?